 - 1. Read through Sections 1 and 2 of the Beginner's Guide to MPI on the University of Delaware DEC Linux Cluster.
-Make sure that you can compile and run the example hello world and Mandelbrot programs with several different numbers (2, 4, and 8) of processors, and understand how they work.
-These programs can be found in ~pollock/372_f03/public and ~pollock/372_f03/public/mandel, respectively, on porsche. - 2.
-Playing Ping Pong: Copy the ping_pong.c program from ~pollock/372_f03/public on porsche, and compile and run the program.
+Make sure that you can compile and run the example hello world program with several different numbers (2, 4, and 8) of processors, and understand how they work.
+The program can be found in ~pollock/372porsche06/public on porsche. - 2.
+Playing Ping Pong: Copy the ping\pong.c program from ~pollock/372porsche06/public on porsche, and compile and run the program.
 Run your program (with 2 processors) 3 times to collect timings and take the average of the timings.
 If you get spurious timings because other people are using the system, then do not include those spurious timings, but instead run your program again until you get 3 fairly close timings.
-Create a single chart that contains all of your (nonspurious) raw timings and the averages for each message length. - 3.
+Collect the data for all of your (nonspurious) raw timings and the averages for each message length. - 3.
 Ping pong is a common way of timing the basic communication of a message passing system on a given system.
 Make copies and modify your copies of the program to time the basic communication of messages of type char, integer, and double.
 You will need to use the MPI types for these types.
 For each data type, run the program (with 2 processors) 3 times (not including spurious timings) to collect timings and again take the average.
 If the program will not run for larger message lengths for certain data types, change the program to stop before those lengths, and report up to the lengths that will run correctly.
-Create a single chart that contains all of your raw timings and the averages for each message length. - 4.
+BE SURE TO RECORD ALL OF YOUR TIMINGS IN A TABLE TO SHOW YOUR RAW DATA. - 4.
 Create a single graph that displays all of your timings.
 The horizontal axis should be the length of the messages sent, that is how many of the given data type were sent in a single message.
 The vertical axis should be the timings.
-The single graph should have a line for each data type with circles for the average.
+The single graph should have a line for each data type with circles for the data points, with some way to indicate averages versus raw timings.
 The averages should have circles on the line.
 The actual data should be points on the graph, but not necessarily on the lines.
 For this assignment, you can either create the graph by hand or on the computer using a tool that automatically creates the graph based on the data inputs.
 For later assignments, you need to use a computer to generate the graphs.
-Two different approaches to generating these graphs from output of your MPI programs are given on the CISC 372 web site.
+Two different approaches to generating these graphs from output of your MPI programs are given on the CISC 372 web site. - 5.
+The check\circuit program discussed in chapter 4 can be found in the same public directory as above.
+Copy this program, and make the following modifications: (1) Have process 0 print out the total number of solutions.
+(2) Insert timing statements into the program to time the portion of the program between MPI initialization and printing the total number of solutions, not including initialization and printing.
+(3) Comment out the printing inside the check\circuit function.
+Now run the program with 1,2,4, and 8 processors.
+Time for 3 data points for each number of processors, and create a graph similar to that created above for the ping pong program, including raw data as well as averages.